angrycompany16/Network-go/README.md

 Finding your own local IP address can be done with the [LocalIP](network/localip/localip.go) convenience function, but only when you are connected to the internet.

 QUIC extension:
 P2P connections using QUIC.
 Setting up a connection is done using the listener and sender structs.
+There's also a small packet loss script included as the provided one seems quite dysfunctional.

+See example/main.go for a use case example

+Note that all changes are in transferQUIC.go and main.go